isabella232/headless-server-tutorial/headless-server-rss-feed/README.md

 ### Step 1: Project Setup

-For starting the development, we first have to setup a new project first.
+For starting the development, we have to setup a new project first.
 For Node.js this is rather simple:

 - Create a new folder called _headless-server-rss-feed_.
 - Create a new file called _package.json_ within it and paste the following content into it: